 - Ontario Personal Health Information Protection Act

 How Do We Collect Personal Information?

 Generally, we collect personal information about you directly from you or those who act on your behalf.
-Sometimes we collect personal information by recording how you interact with us, for example, by way of using Google Analytics, in connection with our websites.
+Sometimes we collect personal information by recording how you interact with us, for example, by way of using Google Analytics or Siteimprove, in connection with our websites.
 Occasionally, we collect personal information about you from other sources, if we have obtained your consent to do so or if the law permits such collection.

 What Personal Information Do We Collect, Use and Disclose and Why?

 We limit the personal information that we collect about website visitors to that which is necessary for our purposes as outlined in this Privacy Statement.
 Further, we also only use and disclose your personal information for those purposes.
 If the personal information we require is collected for a reason other than as outlined in this Privacy Statement or if a new purpose arises, we will seek your further consent.
 More specifically:

 - Personal Information.
 Personal information that we collect about our website visitors includes:

 - When you view our website your internet protocol (IP) address, your device type, brand and model, your operating system, your browser type, and the date and time of your visit are automatically logged.
 IP addresses are unique numbers assigned by internet service providers to all devices used to access the Internet.
 The IP address on its own does not identify you and while we generally do not try to link it with other data, it is possible.
 We also employ digital markers.
 A digital marker is a small file placed on your computer.
 A “cookie” is an example of a digital marker.
 Our digital markers allow us to recognize a previous visitor to our website.
 They also allow us to track what information is viewed, for how long, the sequence and other information, and the source such as an email newsletter.